 enduse;

-.
+Note you must specify a <sql-for-reading-section> and <sql-for-writing-section> when configuring your database using Sql.Db.Mine.
 This means the query creates a table and also publishes:

 A read provider, for example

-that users can query to read frommy_database_table
+CustomProviders.RetrieveInternalTransactionDatathat users can query to read frommy_database_table.A write provider, for example

-that users can query to write tomy_database_table
+CustomProviders.RetrieveInternalTransactionData.Writerthat users can query to write tomy_database_table.

 Publishing your custom provider

-option, a custom provider with the specified name is automatically created and made available in the Luminesce catalog (note you may need to click the highlighted Refresh button to see it):
+Each time you run a query with the --provider option, a custom provider with the specified name is automatically created and made available in the Luminesce catalog (note you may need to click the highlighted Refresh button to see it):

 Note: It is more performant to omit the

-option while you are creating and testing your provider.
+--provideroption while you are creating and testing your provider.

 To grant end users the necessary permissions to query a custom provider, create a suitable access control policy and assign it to each LUSID end user.